patcon/martus-tails-buildserver/README.md

 ## Goals

 * Buildserver should be a Tails environment.
-* While persistence on the Tails buildserver can be enabled to persist its Apt package signing key, it should be relatively easy to run the buildserver, and generate child Tails USBs with persistence disabled.
+* While persistence on the Tails buildserver can be enabled for convenience (to persist its Apt package signing key), it should be **easy to run the buildserver with persistence disabled**, and generate child Tails USBs.
-* The Buildserver should only need this repo and GPG key to sign generated packages.
+* The Buildserver should only need 1) this repo, and 2) a GPG key to sign generated packages.
-* Child Tails USBs should be able to be created from the master Tails buildserver without needing to boot up the child USBs.
+* Child Tails USBs should be able to be created from the master Tails buildserver **without needing to boot up the child USBs**.
-* The child USBs should run stock Tails (not custom images) and be able to leverage the official Tails update mechanisms.
+* The child USBs should run **stock Tails** (not custom images) and be able to leverage the official Tails update mechanisms.
-* Any configuration for running Martus should be done via the official Tails persistence volume mechanism and features.
+* Any configuration for running Martus should be done via the **official Tails persistence volume mechanism** and features.
-* Software running on child USB should be available on first-boot with zero or minimal effort.
+* Software running on child USB should be **available on first-boot** with zero or minimal effort.
 * Child USBs are necessarily generated with a default password on their persistence volume (ideally randomized), but with instructions for the